FrankAbelbeck/ddmailer/README.md

 ## Changelog

+ * **2020-12-21** Fixed stream buffer handling in main loop (name collision with data returned by imap, leading to a crash); tuned sendmail behaviour to cronies behaviour (CLI arguments are optional as long as To is populated in the message passed via stdin)

  * **2020-12-10** Migrated to AF_UNIX and SOCK_STREAM, i.e. to local UNIX domain
    sockets and sequenced connection-based byte streams; this avoids the datagram size limit and restricts access to users of the group "ddmailer"